Windale

 Windale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Windale's dwelling structures, as per the latest Census, consisted of 74.8% houses and 25.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Windale's dwelling structure, as per the latest Census, comprised 74.8% houses and 25.2% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
 Home ownership in Windale was at 7.7%, with mortgaged dwellings at 10.9% and rented ones at 81.4%.
-The median monthly mortgage repayment was $1,478, lower than Non-Metro NSW's average of $1,733.
-Median weekly rent in Windale was $186, compared to Non-Metro NSW's $330.
-Nationally, Windale's mortgage repayments were significantly lower at $1,478 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,478, below Regional NSW's average of $1,733.
+Median weekly rent in Windale was $186, compared to Regional NSW's $330.
+Nationally, Windale's mortgage repayments were lower at $1,478 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing